Noxtal/my-2fa/README.md

 # my-2fa
 [![Go Report Card](https://goreportcard.com/badge/github.com/noxtal/my-2fa)](https://goreportcard.com/report/github.com/noxtal/my-2fa)

 A simple 2FA Backend API entirely in Go as a way to learn the language.
 Cryptographically secure using `crypto/rand` according to a [gosec](https://github.com/securego/gosec) scan.
 Manages a database internally to handle multiple users and codes.
 The system achieves ambiguity using only a single HTTP status code if ever either of the password or code is incorrect.
+To enhance security, the database wipes every minute.
+This project still **should not be used in production** as it is only a quick learning project.

 ## Usage
 ### GET